-Requirements for the grade pass (G) are: participation in compulsory parts, pass (G) on the group assignment (written task and oral presentation), pass (G) on the feedback to colleagues, and pass (G) on the individual assignment.
-Requirements for the grade pass with distinction (VG) are: participation in compulsory parts, pass (G) on the group assignment (written task and oral presentation), pass (G) on the feedback to colleagues, and pass with distinction (VG) are: participation in compulsory parts, pass (G) on the group assignment (written task and oral presentation), pass (G) on the feedback to colleagues, and pass with distinction (VG) on the individual assignment.
+Requirements for the grade pass (G) are: participation in compulsory parts, pass (G) on the group assignment (written task and oral presentation), pass (G) on the mid-course individual assignment, pass (G) on the feedback to colleagues, and pass (G) on the individual assignment.
+Requirements for the grade pass with distinction (VG) are: participation in compulsory parts, pass (G) on the group assignment (written task and oral presentation), pass (G) on the mid-course individual assignment, pass (G) on the feedback to colleagues, and pass with distinction (VG) are: participation in compulsory parts, pass (G) on the group assignment (written task and oral presentation), pass (G) on the mid-course individual assignment, pass (G) on the feedback to colleagues, and pass with distinction (VG) on the individual assignment.

-Compulsary participation

-Attendance in mandatory parts is required.
+Compulsary participation Attendance in mandatory parts is required.